Dumpster Rental for Construction Dumpster Rentals

 Can I put concrete in a construction dumpster?

 Yes, but with important limitations.
-Concrete is extremely heavy, so most providers limit concrete loads to smaller containers (10-15 yards) and lower weight limits.
-Some companies offer dedicated concrete-only dumpsters.
-Never mix concrete with other debris - it should be disposed of separately to enable recycling.
+Concrete is extremely heavy (2,000-4,000 lbs per cubic yard), so most providers limit concrete loads to smaller containers (10-15 yards) with lower weight caps.
+Some companies offer dedicated concrete-only dumpsters at reduced disposal rates since concrete is recyclable.
+Never mix concrete with other debris.

 What happens if I overfill the construction dumpster?